pammacdotnet/TypstPaper/paper.typ

 In contrast, Typst offers a more unified and modern approach: rather than embedding a separate scripting language into markup, it merges typesetting and computation into a single, consistent language.
-This seamless integration allows Typst to support sophisticated layout logic, styling, a even data-driven approaches without the verbosity or complexity found in the aforementioned tools.
+This seamless integration allows Typst to support sophisticated layout logic, styling, and even data-driven approaches without the verbosity or complexity found in the aforementioned tools.
 Besides, when teaming up with modern web technologies such as WebAssembly (or Wasm, tackled in @sec:wasm), the possibilities are almost endless.
 For instance, the package #package-link("Pyrunner")#footnote[https://typst.app/universe/package/pyrunner] allows the execution of arbitrary chunks of Python code within a Typst document (@fig:pyrunner).

 #figure(